keepthrifty/keepthrifty.github.io/_posts/2016-11-13-how-we-budget-four-branch-system.md

 For expenses, some things come weekly, some monthly, some once a year, and some just when you least expect them.

-Income is a bit easier but is still isn't consistent month-to-month if you're a part of the [69% of American workers that are paid bi-weekly or weekly](http://www.bls.gov/opub/btn/volume-3/how-frequently-do-private-businesses-pay-workers.htm){: target="_blank"}.
+Income is a bit easier but it still isn't consistent month-to-month if you're a part of the [69% of American workers that are paid bi-weekly or weekly](http://www.bls.gov/opub/btn/volume-3/how-frequently-do-private-businesses-pay-workers.htm){: target="_blank"}.

 If you're paid bi-weekly, you have 10 months a year where you only get two paychecks and 2 months a year where you get three.